 Other allowances can be subject to every individual employer’s discretion and therefore the applicable deduction is also subjective.

 Now coming onto the deduction section, every employee has to contribute a part of his salary towards the development of the country by paying taxes.
 Moreover, the government has a few policies in place that work towards ensuring a happy retirement for employees for which deductions from the current salary are made.
-All these deductions are mentioned in your salary slip.
 In most cases, there are 3 deductions: